 Define the default volume for the speakers.
 The volume is set to this value when you switch on or restart the video system.
-Use the Touch controller or remote control to change the volume while the video system is running.
+Use the controls on the user interface to change the volume while it is running.
 You may also use API commands (xCommand Audio Volume) to change the volume while the video system is running, and to reset to default value.